Understanding Childhood Apraxia of Speech: A Parent's Guide

 • Take note of their ALL communication attempts, even nonverbal ones and other strategies as well

-Our way forward at CommuniKids is different because we are not just about the technical.
-We look at your child as a whole person — their personality, their interests, their strengths.
-What this allows us to do is create a far more accurate picture and more importantly, therapy that actually engages your child.
+At CommuniKids, our approach is unique because we focus on more than just technical skills.
+We look at your child as a whole person — their personality, their interests, and their strengths.
+What this allows us to do is create a far more accurate picture and, more importantly, therapy that actually engages your child.

 The Reality About Speech Apraxia Treatment